List of Marvel Comics characters: M: Master Izo

 Much later, following the death of the Skrull posing as Hand leader Elektra, Izo journeyed to New York City, where the four remaining ninja-lords of the Hand were assembling to forcibly induct Daredevil as the new leader.
 Izo intervened to assist Daredevil in driving them off, which led them to switch their focus to the Kingpin.
 Izo's purpose was to manoeuvre Daredevil into taking the position, as a means of reforming the Hand away from its corrupted state.
 He was also revealed to have placed Black Tarantula within the Hand as a mole, unbeknownst to Daredevil.
 Ultimately, Daredevil accepted the position, and ordered that the Kingpin and Lady Bullseye be banished.
 Her erstwhile ally's treachery exposed, Lady Bullseye vowed to kill Izo, who told her to "get in line."
 Subsequently, Izo fakes his own murder at the hands of Daredevil to trick the Hand into accepting Daredevil as their leader.
-He later shows up in Shadowland to reveal to the heroes involved in the battle against Daredevil and the Hand to explain his discovery that Matt Murdock had been possessed by the Beast.
+He later shows up in Shadowland to reveal to the heroes involved in the battle against Daredevil and the Hand to explain his discovery that Matt Murdock had been possessed by Krahllak.

 Master Izo is a formidable martial artist, one of the finest anywhere in the world, including being able to wield two katana at once.
 He has considerable stamina, enabling him to traverse the city by jumping on rooftops.
 Despite (or rather, as a result of) being blind, he has superhuman-radar senses, much as Daredevil does.
 He also evidently possesses some form of immortality or at least life-extending capability, as he is now somewhere in the area of 500 years old.